mukesh98ch/TERRIBLY_TINY_TALES/README.md

-We start by importing the necessary libraries: React, useState (a hook for managing state in functional components), axios (a library for making HTTP requests), and Plotly (a library for creating charts).
+I start by importing the necessary libraries: React, useState (a hook for managing state in functional components), axios (a library for making HTTP requests), and Plotly (a library for creating charts).

 We define a functional component called App, which represents our main application.